 MU 100 Music Fundamentals

 An introduction to the rudiments of music theory, including pitch and rhythmic organization.
 Emphasis is placed on intervals, major and minor scales, reading and writing rhythm, and chord structures.
-Offered every year.
-3 credits.

 MU 101 Fundamentals of Music and Aural Skills